rubycdp/cuprite/README.md

 browser.mouse.move(x: 123, y: 456).down.up
 ```

-If you already have tests on Poltergeist then it should simply work, for
-Selenium you better check your code for `manage` calls because it works
+For Selenium you better check your code for `manage` calls because it works
 differently in Cuprite, see the documentation below.